Learn how to make a polymer clay ring dish in the shape of a handprint keepsake with these easy craft instructions, complete with a video tutorial.

 - Precision glass cutting mat

-- X-Acto Knife or clay tools
+- X-Acto Knife or clay tools (includes clay roller and precision knife)

 - Pencil

-- Bake safe bowl
+- Oven-safe bowl

-Polymer Clay Handprint DIY Ring Holder Dish Video Tutorial
+Polymer Clay Handprint DIY Ring Holder Dish Video Tutorial:

 Related: Thumbprint Heart Glass Magnets

-The good news is that you only need to trace one hand to make a handprint art template for your ring dish.
+- You only need to trace one hand to make a handprint art template for your ring dish.
 You can flip it to either side to make a left or right-handed jewelry bowl.

 Related: Salt Dough Handprint and Footprint Heart

-- Select a few polymer clay colors
+- The black polymer clay

 Related: Keepsake Gifts Kids Can Make